knpuniversity/javascript/knpu/ep3-webpack/production-build.md

 apps: by setting an environment variable called `NODE_ENV`.
 To read this, you can say `process.env.NODE_ENV`.

 Let's log that.
-Tun webpack like normal:
+Run webpack like normal:

 ```terminal-silent
 ./node_modules/.bin/webpack --watch